November 14, 2022, 4:33 pm | Read time: 16 minutes

 A powerful digital camera with a lens and possibly additional accessories can quickly cost several thousand euros–so the investment should be well considered.
 Especially for photography beginners or casual photographers, that’s a lot of money.
 Those with a slightly smaller budget who still want a top camera with interchangeable lenses will find a compromise in the Nikon Z 50.
 It ranks first on Stiftung Warentest’s list of the best digital cameras under 1000 euros.

 Unlike Fujifilm’s top model, the camera has an integrated pop-up flash.
-If you still want to use external lighting for more control over the lighting situation, you can attach an additional light to the hot shoe.
-However, a missing image stabilizer, which automatically compensates for movements and minimizes image distortion, is noticeable.
+If you still want to use external lighting for more control over the lighting situation, you can attach additional light to the hot shoe.
+However, a stabilizer that automatically compensates for movements and minimizes image distortion is missing.
 On the software side, the Nikon Z 50 offers various exposure programs, a ten-step exposure correction, face and eye detection, and subject tracking.
 This allows for a lot of experimentation and adjustment before the actual photo, reducing the need for post-processing.
-The minimum exposure time is 1/4000 second—making the camera ideal for fast shots, such as sports or nature photography.
+The minimum exposure time is 1/4000 second, making the camera ideal for fast shots, such as sports or nature photography.
 A maximum exposure time of 30 seconds is possible.
 The camera’s electronic OLED viewfinder impresses the test editors with its color-accurate display and diopter adjustment from minus three to plus three diopters.

 Also read: The Right Settings for the System Camera